Country fried steak is a classic American recipe for breaded, pan fried cube steak with pan gravy. Make this recipe for dinner or breakfast!

 - Preparation – If you are good at multitasking, you can make the gravy while frying the steak so they’re ready around the same time.
 Otherwise, be sure to place the steaks in a low-temperature oven to keep them warm while the gravy is cooking.

-What to serve with chicken fried steak
+What to serve with country fried steak

 For the Steaks: